 I like that they skipped the rear pockets on these pants – they’re just not necessary.
 I would have liked to see some boot zippers though because as I mentioned before it’s a pain to take off shoes when you want to zip off to the shorts.

-If you’re willing to go without things like different color zippers for the pants and boot zippers these make a great choice for budget hiking pants for women!
+If you’re willing to go without things like different color zippers for the pants and boot zippers these make a great choice for the best budget women’s hiking pants!

 Best For: Women who want a pair of durable nylon hiking pants at a great value.